onasunnymorning/shadow-domain-ledger/README.md

-# gin-template
+# Shadow Domain Ledger

-template repo with boilerplate gin and containerization
+MVP for working with domains on a public ledger